Authorization using Role-Based Access Control¶

 - Access is the ability of an individual user or application to perform a specific task, such as view, create or modify a resource (e.g. topics).
 Access control enables secure access to Confluent Platform services and resources.

-- The identity (the user ID and password) of a user requesting permission to perform a specific action on a specific resource.
+- The identity of a user or software requesting permission to perform a specific action on a specific resource.
 Principals can be authenticated or non-authenticated (ANONYMOUS).

 - Role-based access control (RBAC)